Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "I do!
 But again, so what?"
 Daar chittered in his deep voice.
 "I *like* you, y’ain’t afraid to tell it like you see it!
 You get into all sortsa trouble back home, don’tcha?"

-…It abruptly occurred to Michael that maybe he should tone it down a little while talking with the *leader of the Gao.* It was even worse because Daar had him pegged, too.
-Michael had dug some pretty deep holes in his short military career with his quick mouth and maybe quicker fists…he suddenly felt like his ears were burning.
+...It abruptly occurred to Michael that maybe he should tone it down a little while talking with the *leader of the Gao.* It was even worse because Daar had him pegged, too.
+Michael had dug some pretty deep holes in his short military career with his quick mouth and maybe quicker fists... he suddenly felt like his ears were burning.

 "Oh, relax.
 I ain’t gonna eatcha!"
 Daar didn’t seem to give one wet shit.
 "But don’t worry too much about any o’ that.
 I’m damn near the biggest an’ strongest dude there is in most *any* thinkin’ species but a bullet’ll kill me dead just the same as you.
 Maybe easier ‘cuz I’m a big target!
-Hell, I’m a good match for most o’ HEAT, too…but you wanna guess how I do when we spar?"
+Hell, I’m a good match for most o’ HEAT, too... but you wanna guess how I do when we spar?"

-"…You lose?"
+"...You lose?"
 Even saying it, that seemed hard to believe.

 Daar shrugged his vast shoulders.
 It was an odd gesture to make while he stood on all fours like a talking wolverine.
-"Not allatime, an’ I’m *way* better now than I was at first…but yeah.
+"Not allatime, an’ I’m *way* better now than I was at first... but yeah.
 I still lose enough t’keep me learnin’ an’ grounded.
 Wanna know *why?"*

 Michael nodded dumbly.

 "It’s all up here."
 Daar rested his gigantic paw on Michael’s head.
 "Bein’ a monkey helps a lot, bein’ built for supergravity helps too, but the thing is?
 In the end, even that don’t really matter.
 An enemy can adapt to the physical problem an’ you can *always* assume there’s someone better.
 What matters more’n anything is fightin’ instincts."

-Michael eyed Daar suspiciously. "…Instincts."
+Michael eyed Daar suspiciously. "...Instincts."

 "Yeah.
 I don’t know what in Keeda’s name happened in ‘yer evolution t’make your species the way it is, but y’all are *natural* born fighters.
 Human instincts are better’n anyone’s, even mine, and mine are pretty damn good if I do say so myself.
 I don’t know if that’s just ‘yer nature or if we’ve had our instincts suppressed by the Hierarchy an’ we gotta relearn everything, or whatever, but it don’t really matter, same result regardless.
 Every time I spar with Clan SOR I learn just a ‘lil bit more about how much I *don’t* know about *real* fights, especially when I spar with Highland."